Financial-Times/origami/MIGRATION.md

 ## Migrating from v2 to v3

 The method `whitelistProps` has been renamed to `filterProperties`.
 ```diff
 -Tracking.prototype.utils.whitelistProps
 +Tracking.prototype.utils.filterProperties
 ```

+The `api_key` configuration settings has been removed, it is no longer required as it is not used by Spoor or o-tracking in anyway.

 ## Migrating from v1 to v2